lxbtlr/dotfiles/README.md

 ./
  home-manager/
-    - currently, adv configs for packages (themes, binds, etc), and stock packages  modules/
+    - currently, adv configs for packages (themes, binds, etc), and stock packages
+    - ought to be where user specific configs live (home.nix?, imports from modules)  modules/
      home-manager/
-        - currently unused, but ought to be where package configs are  nixos/
+        - currently unused, but ought to be where package modules (and their confs) are  nixos/
-        - currently unused, but ought to be where nixos modules are  nixos/
+        - currently unused, but ought to be where nixos modules are (kde plasma, hyprland, etc)  nixos/
-    - Currently where machine specs (config, hw-conf) are stored  overlays/
+    - Currently where machine specs (config, hw-conf) are stored, imports from modules  overlays/
     - unused, but for overlays (specific c toolchain etc)  pkgs/
     - pkg import, may be worth using as a staging area for new flakes  templates/
-    - stores template .nix / project files that can easily be copied into another dir, should be generic  users/
+    - stores template .nix / project files that can easily be copied into another dir, should be generic  flake.lock*
-    - unused, ought to be where user specific configs live (home.nix?)
- flake.lock*
  flake.nix*
  README.md